eyyeung/Coursera_Capstone/README.md

 # Exploring the Food Vibe of LA neighborhoods
 ## Description
-This project explores the differnet neighborhoods in LA city for their speicality in food / cuisine.
-I used the FourSquare API and Folium map to obtian restaurant and geogrpahical informatino about Los Angeles County.
-I then performed EDA and K-mean clustering using Python to discover the major cuisines in different neighoborhood.
+This project explores the differnet neighborhoods in LA county for their speicality in food / cuisine.
+I used the FourSquare API and Folium map to obtian restaurants in LA county and geogrpahical information about Los Angeles County.
+I also scraped LA almanac for neighborhood information.
+I then performed EDA and K-mean clustering using Python scikit-learn to discover similar neighoborhoods based on their their cuisine types.
 This information could help foodie explore new neighborhood depending on their food taste preference.

 # Write-up about this project